4m9r/KTH-DD2380-Artificial-Intelligence/README.md

 ## Search
-Using minimax algorithm with alpha-beta pruning to find the possible moves in a game of catching fish.
+Using the minimax algorithm with alpha-beta pruning to find the best possible moves in a game of catching fish.

 More information on how to set up the environment and run the code can be found in the search folder.
 ## HMM